chengkuangan/rhdh-jenkins-showcase/README.md

 The Jenkins plugin is pre-installed with RHDH but it is disabled by default.
 You need to enable it.

-1. Generate base64 code string for Jenkins server URL, Jenkins username, Jenkins token using.
+1. Generate base64 code string for Jenkins server URL, Jenkins username and Jenkins token.
 The following show the example command to generate the Jenkins URL

     ```
     echo -n 'https://jenkins-demo-project.apps.sno.ocp.internal' | base64